 - Attend all N.I.A.
 Assemblies and Committee meetings each year. - Attend the Pre-Conference Workshop. - Attend the N.I.A.
 Spring Assembly Conference. - Attend the Illinois State Conference when N.I.A. hosts the State Conference. - Participate in the Spring and/or State Conference as requested by the Spring or State Conference Committee.
-(Area Committee Members are not required to chair any State or Spring Assembly Conference committee.) - Be available to attend District meetings upon request committee meetings. - Be accessible to the Fellowship as a resource regarding service activities in their communities.
+(Area Committee Members are not required to chair any State or Spring Assembly Conference committee.) - Report on recent activities at Area Committee Meetings.
+Submit a written report at Assemblies and Archivist - Be available to attend District meetings upon request committee meetings. - Be accessible to the Fellowship as a resource regarding service activities in their communities.